About This Course

 In Year 2, students will take 80 credits from the following Law topics, Equity and Trusts, Land Law, Law, Justice and Procedure and Tort Law.
 Students will take 40 credits from Psychology topics such as Behavioural Psychology, Biological Psychology, Cognitive Psychology, Developmental Psychology, Personality, and Individual Differences and Social Psychology.

 In Year 3, students will take a total of 120 credits.
 Students will study topics such as Practical Professional Skills, Business Law & Practice, Property Practice and Wills & Estates.
-Students will take 40 credits in optional Law modules such as Business Law & Practice, Commercial Law, Criminal Evidence, Dissertation, Endangered Wildlife and International Law, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Social Justice, Law and Technology, Law, Justice and Rights, Media Law, Preserving Cultural Heritage, Property PracticeÌýand Work Placement .
+Students will take 40 credits in optional Law modules such as Business Law & Practice, Commercial Law, Criminal Evidence, Dissertation, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Technology, Law, Justice and Rights, Media Law, Property PracticeÌýand Work Placement .
 Students will also take 40 credits in Psychology from topics such as Applied Behaviour Analysis, Born to Run: Achieve your goals, Brain Development and Degeneration, Cognitive Neuroscience, Consumer Psychology: Theory, Control of Mental Processes, Counselling Skills, Disorders of Literacy: Diagnosis and Intervention, Forensic Psychology, Mindfulness, Psychoacoustics and Auditory Neuroscience, Psychophysiology of Eating, Stress, Anxiety, and Health, The Body in the Mind, The Social Brain, Children, Families, and Society and Topics in Illness and Disability.

 Please note course content is for guidance purposes only and may be subject to change.